 Tax preparation is a career that is on the rise and brings a necessary and welcome service to the community.

 But how do you become a tax preparer?
-What sort of qualifications are needed?
+What sort of qualifications do you need?
 What tools are available to make you more productive?
-And what does a tax preparer do on a day-to-day basis?
+What does a tax preparer do on a day-to-day basis?

 What does a tax preparer do?

 Most tax preparers prepare, file, or assist with general tax forms.
-Beyond these basic services, a tax preparer can also defend a taxpayer with the IRS.
-This includes audits and tax court issues.
-However, the extent of what a tax preparer can do is based on their credentials and whether they have representation rights.
+Beyond these basic services, a tax preparer can also defend taxpayers with the IRS, including audits and tax court issues.
+However, a tax preparer’s credentials and representation rights determine the extent of what they can do.

-In a way, tax preparers are asked to serve two masters – their clients and the IRS.
-They must assist their clients in complying with the state and federal tax codes, while simultaneously minimizing the client’s tax burden.
-While they are hired to serve their client, they must also diligently remember their obligation to the IRS and not break any laws or help others file a fraudulent return.
+In a way, tax preparers serve two masters — their clients and the IRS.
+They must assist their clients in complying with the state and federal tax codes while simultaneously minimizing the client’s tax burden.
+While hired to serve their clients, they must also diligently remember their obligation to the IRS and not break any laws or help others file a fraudulent return.

 What do you need to become a tax preparer?

-Becoming a tax preparer is a straightforward process involving a few basic requirements.
+Becoming a tax preparer is a straightforward process involving a few basic requirements, including:

-1. Know-how.
+- Know-how.
 For most new tax preparers, learning the ins and outs of the business means acquiring an entirely new professional language.
-In some cases, this know-how comes in the form of certification.
-But finding a platform that can boost know-how and assist you with knowledge gaps is critical to success.
+In some cases, this knowledge comes in the form of certification.
+Finding a professional grade, industry-specific tax research platform that can boost know-how and assist you with knowledge gaps can be helpful.

-2. Technology.
-As is the case with most professions, having access to the right technology will help you work efficiently and contributes to the general success of your new business.
-Most tax professional software assists with both know-how and the tools to accomplish the work itself.
+- Technology.
+As is the case with most professions, having access to the right technology contributes to the general success of your new business, helping you work more efficiently.
+Today, most tax professionals use AI-powered tax software to manage day-to-day tasks and enable future growth.

-3. Clients.
-This might seem obvious, but you need to attract tax clients to succeed and become profitable.
-Many preparers start on a small scale – doing individual returns – before moving on to bigger and more complicated matters.
+- Clients.
+It might seem obvious, but you need to attract tax clients to succeed and become profitable.
+Many preparers start on a small scale — doing individual returns — before moving on to bigger and more complicated matters.
+As your knowledge grows, so does the opportunity to offer your clients more personalized advisory services.

-4. Preparer Tax Identification Number.
-If you want to be paid for preparing tax returns, the first step is applying for – and being issued – a preparer tax identification number (PTIN).
+- Preparer tax identification number.
+If you want to get paid for preparing tax returns, the first step is applying for — and receiving — a preparer tax identification number (PTIN).

 What exactly is IRS tax preparer certification?

 The basic IRS requirement for all paid tax preparers is to pass the suitability check and get issued a PTIN.
-However, once you start talking about the work of an enrolled agent, there will be additional requirements such as a state license or an electronic filing identification numbers (EFIN).
+However, once you start talking about the work of an enrolled agent, there will be additional requirements, such as a state license or an electronic filing identification number (EFIN).

 How do you get a PTIN?